 What is clear is that although some of the established financial community has retained its skepticism, Bitcoin has outperformed the stock market and major commodities over the long term.
 The value of Bitcoin today continues to rise.

-Over the 10 years ended 1 July 2021, Bitcoin’s price grew at a compound annual growth rate of 116.41%.
+Over the 10 years that ended 1 July 2021, Bitcoin’s price grew at a compound annual growth rate of 116.41%.
 Gold?
 1.82%.
 Nasdaq?
 17.77%.
-Figures like these make BTC worth consideration from any serious investor.
+Data like this makes Bitcoin worth consideration from any serious investor.

-Analyzing Bitcoin’s Price History
+Analyzing Bitcoin’s price history

 Technical analysis involves looking at a BTC chart to make sense of previous price movements.
-With Bitcoin, as with many other tradable assets, large price swings are often accompanied by spikes in trading volume, as a large number of users buy or sell coins on exchanges.
+With Bitcoin, as with many other tradable assets, large price swings are often accompanied by spikes in trading volume, as a large number of users buy or sell coins on crypto exchanges.

 Fundamental analysis, on the other hand, is based on tracing the effects of world events and economic conditions on Bitcoin’s price.
-For example, Bitcoin’s price generally responds to government announcements of stricter or looser regulations on cryptocurrency trading.
+For example, Bitcoin’s value generally responds to government announcements of stricter or looser regulations on cryptocurrency trading.

-Factors Influencing the Bitcoin Price
+Factors influencing the Bitcoin price

 Bitcoin has a fixed total supply, so it is resistant to the inflation that plagues fiat currencies.
 This suggests that Bitcoin can sometimes outperform traditional currencies over the long term.